-Mark your calendar and cross your fingers that this year’s show will not be cancelled due to Covid 19!
+Mark your calendar for the popular Connecticut Flower and Garden show.
 The show will run from Thursday through Sunday.
 The Federation (FGCCT) sponsors a state flower show as part of this event.
 Prepare to be wowed by the creativity you’ll see!
 Check the FGCCT website (www.ctgardenclubs.org) for updates.

 Mark your calendar for our annual plant sale from 9:00 a.m. – Noon on the grounds of the Chamber of Commerce on Main Street.